Amarillo, Texas and a Growing Economy

 Texas Panhandle Attractions

-Even so, Black Kettle and his wife were murdered in his Colorado village by US Army soldiers during a conflict during 1868 after the American Civil War.
-This was the Battle of Washita River.
+Black Kettle and his wife were murdered in his Colorado village by US Army soldiers during a conflict during 1868 after the American Civil War, in the Battle of Washita River.

 Amarillo is also known as the home of the Texas Cattle Feeders Association, since the city has been a leader in cattle feed production.
 It is also the headquarters for the renown American Quarter Horse Association.
 Horses and cattle as animal raising industries are both successful in Amarillo.